y3du/BlueWatch/README.md

-🌟 FinalPresentation
+🌟 BlueWatch

-FinalPresentation is a powerful full-stack web application that transforms data into actionable insights, likely focusing on social media sentiment or threat analysis.
+BlueWatch is a powerful full-stack web application that transforms data into actionable insights, likely focusing on social media sentiment or threat analysis.
 With a sleek React frontend and a robust Python backend, it delivers stunning visualizations and analytics through an intuitive dashboard. 🚀

 📋 Table of Contents